mikegratton/LetsTalk/README.md

 Making a request returns as `std::future` of the reply type.
 You may block waiting on that future immediately, or wait as much as you can afford and come back to the future later.
-This form is somewhat less efficient on the first call, as all of the discovery occurs while you wait, but the backend is stored in the participant so that subsequent requests will be faster.
+This form is somewhat less efficient on the first call, as all of the discovery occurs while you wait, but the back-end is stored in the participant so that subsequent requests will be faster.
 You may call `unsubscribe()` on the participant to delete the standing request subscriptions if you are finished with a service.

 Alternatively, you can first create a Requester object